Full course description

-Participants in this GRI Standards Certified Training Online Course will become familiar with the GRI Standards, the first and most widely adopted global standards for sustainability reporting.
+Participants in this GRI Standards Certified Training Course will become familiar with the GRI Standards 2021 Update, the first and most widely adopted global standards for sustainability reporting.

-Using a combination of video lessons, interviews, case studies, and readings, the course will cover:
+Using a combination of video lessons, interviews, case studies, and readings, this course will cover:

 - How sustainability reporting promotes organizational change

 - The GRI organization and its overlaps other standards and frameworks

 - Key terms, features, and structure of the GRI Standards